Thank you for your interest in Woodlea.

 Where you have consented to receiving marketing communications from us, your consent will remain current until you advise us otherwise.
 However, you can opt out at any time, by:

-We may share your personal information with third parties where appropriate for the purposes set out under heading 4, including:
+Woodlea may also disclose your personal information, and you consent to Woodlea disclosing your personal information, with third parties where appropriate for the purposes set out under heading 4, including:

 In each case, we may disclose personal information to the service provider and the service provider may in turn provide us with personal information collected from you in the course of providing the relevant products or services.